lenstronomy/lenstronomy/README.md

 This repository contains modifications of lenstronomy based on the late August 2021 version of the original lenstronomy https://github.com/sibirrer/lenstronomy .

-The purpose of this modification is to analyze the noise of the ALMA data by studying the non-diagonal pixel-pixel covariance matrix of the noise and thus help to fit the lens and source model of a gravitational lens picture.
+The purpose of this modification is to analyze the noise of the ALMA data by studying the non-diagonal noise pixel-pixel covariance matrix and thus help to fit the lens and source model of a gravitational lens picture.

 Here is the list of the updates based on the original lenstronomy: (place holder)